Jorge Cañardo Alastuey

 David Faulón Marruecos

 David was born in 1991 and grew up in Barcelona, Spain.
 He graduated in December 2013 with a degree in Chemical Engineering at the University of Barcelona.
-In Fall 2013, he was awarded a Balsells International Mobility Fellowship to perform his Final Degree Project at the University of Colorado Boulder.
-He worked at the Protein Engineering Department (Joel Kaar Lab), creating fluorescent proteins (fibronectin and integrins) in order to study their behavior and interactions on different surfaces, by using the FRET (Fluorescence Resonance Energy Transfer) technique.
+In Fall 2013, he accepted a Balsells International Mobility program research internship to perform his Final Degree Project at the University of Colorado Boulder.
+He worked at the Protein Engineering research program (Joel Kaar Lab), creating fluorescent proteins (fibronectin and integrins) in order to study their behavior and interactions on different surfaces, by using the FRET (Fluorescence Resonance Energy Transfer) technique.

 After this stay in Boulder, David came back to Barcelona to do research at his home University during one semester (Spring and Summer 2014).
 He worked at the Product Development Department designing a new kind of milkshake that contains different particles of nuts in solution.
 He performed stabilization studies by using a wide variety of additives and rheological analysis.
 At the same time, he did research and product quality control for the company Barry Callebaut, which also works with nuts in dairy products (creams, fillings, bakery, ice-creams…).